Download our FREE smartphone app today!

-The Local Authority Designated Officer (LADO) is Andrew Wyatt.
-There is a duty system and one of the CP Coordinators in Quality Assurance Unit is on duty each day to deal with LADO issues.
-Duty telephone number for all LADO enquiries/referrals is 020 8545 3179 or you may contact via email on email@example.com
+The Local Authority Designated Officer (LADO) is John Shelly.
+There is a duty system and one of the CP Coordinators in the Quality Assurance Unit is on duty each day to deal with LADO issues.
+The duty telephone number for all LADO enquiries/referrals is 020 8545 3633 or they can be contacted via email at firstname.lastname@example.org

 Priorities and signposting

-Although the Academy teaches students e-safety as part of the curriculum, it is vital that parents are aware of the risks too, and what they can do to develop a culture of e-safety in the home.
+Although the Academy teaches students online safety as part of the curriculum, it is vital that parents are aware of the risks too, and what they can do to develop a culture of online safety in the home.

-If you have any concerns about your child's e-safety, there is always someone at the Academy who is available to talk to you.
-Simply call the school and ask for our Lead Designated Safeguarding Officer, Mr Ridge, or speak to any member of staff.
+For any concerns about a child's online safety, there is always someone at the Academy who is available to discuss this.
+Simply call the Academy and ask for our Lead Designated Safeguarding Officer, Mrs Simpson, or speak to any member of staff.

-· www.nspcc.org.uk/preventing-abuse/keeping-children-safe/share-aware - the NSPCC has launched the Share Aware campaign which provides straightforward advice to parents on how to keep their 8-12-year-olds safe on social networks
+· www.nspcc.org.uk/preventing-abuse/keeping-children-safe/share-aware - this provides straightforward advice to parents on how to keep children safe on social networks

-· http://swgfl.org.uk/ - South West Grid for Learning Internet safety advice, training and resources
+· http://swgfl.org.uk/ - South West Grid for Learning Internet safety advice

 Radicalisation and Extremism

-The Prevent duty has two specific strategic objectives to safeguard our students against radicalisation, extremism and any actions or beliefs that are contrary to British Values and our Academy ethos.
+The Prevent duty lead has two specific strategic objectives to safeguard our students against radicalisation, extremism and any actions or beliefs that are contrary to British values and our Academy ethos:

-1. Respond to the ideological challenge of terrorism and the threat we face from those who promote it.
-2. Prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support.
+- Respond to the ideological challenge of terrorism and the threat we face from those who promote it

 Harris Academy Merton opposes all form of extremism.
 We define ‘extremism’ as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.